peckhams/nextgen_basin_repo/README.md

 Not all of the datasets with a folder in the repo have been merged into the final, collated TSV file, in the <b>__Collated</b> folder.
 Some have only been included for reference, such as the <b>Caravan</b> and <b>HYSETS</b> dataset folders.

+### River Basin Data Collections

+* CAMELS (Catchment Attributes and Meteorology for Large-sample Studies).
+671 CONUS basins with minimal human impact that span a wide range of hydroclimatic conditions.
+52 basins also in MOPEX.
+* MOPEX (Model Parameter Estimation Experiment).
+431 well-monitored, lower-impact basins with focus on parameter estimation for hydrologic models.
+* NOAA RFC (River Forecast Center) Basins.
+US is divided into 13 RFCs that collaborate with USGS to monitor 9109 basin DCPs (Data Collection Platforms) via the geostationary GOES satellite.
+* USDA ARS (Agricultural Research Service) Experimental Watershed Network.
+771 basins, many with long discharge records.
+In STEWARDS.
+* USGS FPS (Federal Priority Streamgages).
+4756 monitoring stations; "backbone" of the larger USGS stream gaging network.
+* USGS HDCN (Hydro-Climatic Data Network).
+Data for 1639 USGS basins for the study of climate fluctuations.
+* USGS GAGES-II (Geospatial Attributes of Gages for Evaluating Streamflow v2).
+2057 "reference" (least-disturbed) sites and 7265 "non-reference" basins (9322 total).
+Most have discharge data for 20+ years.
+Has all but 7 MOPEX basins.
+A subset of 1947 "selected basins" has many additional attributes & includes all CAMELS basins and 743 HCDN basins.
+See Over et al. (2018).
+* USGS NWIS Basins w/ Discharge Data.
+27890 stations, about 9665 active.
+* Also:   CZO, LTER, & NEON basin collections.

 ### What Information is Included in the Collated TSV File?